alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 *Effects:*
 * Each round the infected PC loses 3d6 HP.
 This HP directly heals Ilren.
-* The infected PC has no reactions or bonus actio
+* The infected PC has no reactions.
+On its turn it gets a single move action or a single action, but nothing more.

 Each segment causes _one_ effect (roll or choose):